Sharpie/RTikZDevice/README.md

     graphics were adjusted to values used by the PDF device.
 Hopefully this will make the spacing used by x axis labels and y axis labels a bit more symmetric.

+  - The tikzDevice now delays the creation of clipping scopes until a drawing operation occurs that can be clipped.
+This prevents empty clipping scopes from appearing in the output and can reduce the size of the output by ~3/4 in some cases.

+#### Contributors
+The following people contributed to this release of the tikzDevice:

+  - Zack Weinberg for suggestions and comments that led to optimizations in the quality and quantity of TikZ output.